autocrypt/autocrypt/doc/level1.rst

 addresses of the draft message.
 When the user changes the recipients, the Autocrypt recommendation may change.

+The output of the Autocrypt recommendation algorithm has two elements:

+ * ``ui-recommendation``: a single state recommending the state of the encryption user interface, described below.
+ * ``public_keys``: a set of keys to encrypt to (which may be empty).

-Autocrypt can produce four possible recommendations:
+``ui-recommendation`` can take four possible values:

  * ``disable``: Disable or hide any UI that would allow the user to choose to encrypt the message.